MarkBroerkens/CarND-MPC-Project/README.md

     }
 ```

+Weights are added to each component of the cost function in order to tailor their impoact.
+An additional penalty is added in order to avoid high values of delta for high speed.

 ### Dealing with latency
 The latency of 100ms is realized by constraining the first step (100ms) to the previous angle and throttle.
-The 2nd angle and throttle is returned to the solver.
+The 2nd angle and throttle are returned to the solver.

-# Simulation
-## The vehicle must successfully drive a lap around the track.
-See video.

-# Code Style
-I tried to stick to the [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html).
-In order to check the guidelines I installed cpplint using
-`pip install cpplint`